zubxxr/autonomous-valet-parking/README.md

 Before proceeding, ensure that Autoware is running.
 If not, start Autoware with the following command:

 ```
+source /path/to/your/autoware/install/setup.bash
+source /opt/ros/<distro>/setup.bash

 ros2 launch autoware_launch planning_simulator.launch.xml \
-    map_path:=/path/to/your/map \
+    map_path:=/PATH/TO/YOUR/MAP \
-    vehicle_model:=sample_vehicle \
+    vehicle_model:=YOUR_VEHICLE \
-    sensor_model:=sample_sensor_kit
+    sensor_model:=YOUR_SENSOR_KIT
 ```

-#### 2. Source Autoware and ROS2 Environment.
+#### 2. Source Autoware and ROS 2 Environment.
-Open a new terminal and source the Autoware and ROS2 environment setup files.
+Open a new terminal and source the Autoware and ROS 2 environment setup files.
 Modify the paths according to your installation directory if they differ.

 ```
 source /path/to/your/autoware/install/setup.bash
-source /opt/ros/humble/setup.bash
+source /opt/ros/<distro>/setup.bash
 ```

 #### 3. Run the command inside the sourced terminal: